asmagen/hierarchicalSingleCell/README.md

 # What is ReSET (Robust Subpopulation dEcision Trees)?

-ReSET is a tool that leverages the knowledge of cell cluster hierarchy to discover robust populations derived from single cell RNA-Seq experiments.
+ReSET is A tool that leverages the knowledge of cell subpopulation hierarchy to discover robust populations defined from single-cell RNA-Seq experiments.
 ReSET creates a hierarchical model that fits two independent single cell RNA-Seq datasets.

 # Overview